 17. DATA PROTECTION

-17.1 Axiom and the Customer shall comply with their respective obligations under the Data Protection Act 1998 and any other applicable data protection legislation (the “Act”) and the Customer shall ensure it has all relevant consents required for Axiom to process Personal Data and Sensitive Personal Data in order for Axiom to comply with its obligations under the Agreement.
+17.1 Axiom and the Customer shall comply with their respective obligations under the General Data Protection Regulation 2016 and any other applicable data protection legislation (the “Act”) and the Customer shall ensure it has all relevant consents required for Axiom to process Personal Data and Sensitive Personal Data in order for Axiom to comply with its obligations under the Agreement.
 For the avoidance of doubt, Axiom shall not be liable for any breach of the Act by the Customer or as a result of any disclosure of data to a third party by the Customer.

 17.2 Where Axiom or any of its sub-contractors, as part of the fulfilment of their obligations under the Agreement, processes personal data on the Customer’s behalf, the parties record their intention that the Customer shall be the data controller and Axiom shall be a data processor and in any such case: